SWS Updates

 • Purplish skin rash

 KFL&A Public Health is encouraging all students to get a Meningococcal B vaccine.
+This is NOT a publicly funded vaccine therefore it is not part of the childhood vaccine series.
 You can do this by visiting your healthcare provider or by booking an appointment SWS and asking for a prescription.
 Supplementary insurance plans, like AMS and SGPS health and dental plan, likely cover most of the cost of this vaccine.

 Students at high risk, due to underlying health conditions, are strongly encouraged to get vaccinated.
 High risk conditions include those with one or more of the following: